Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 7. Pipette 1000 ul of each sample into each cryovial.
   - *Note:* this does not have to be exact.
 It is recommended to set pipette to 900 ul to avoid fecal sample touching filter at top of pipette tip.
+  - Shake each sample tube before aliquoting to fully homogenize.
   - Make any notes about unusual samples or inconsistencies between the fecal sample database and the label on the OMNIgene Gut tube.
+  - If you encounter a difficult sample to pipette, here are some tips:
+      - Shake sample tube vigorously until ball inside can move relatively freely.
+      - Hit tube on bottom surface of the hood in order to get as much sample as possible to collect in bottom of the tube.
+      - If sample is stuck in pipette tip, hit tip on bottom of cryovial a few times.
+      This makes the sample fall down and fill in any holes that air might be escaping through, instead of pushing the sample.
+      - Pipette sample out slowly to prevent pushing the sample to the sides of the tip, creating holes for air to pass through.
 8. When all samples are aliquoted, put aliquots on ice.
 If all sample tube labels have been double checked, they can be thrown in the biohazardous waste bag.
   - It is recommended to dispose of the biohazardous waste bag into a larger